 - 2. Compress the brake lever/pedal several times to check for a firm brake.
-If the brake is not firm, the system must be bled. - 3.
-To bleed the brake system, use the following procedure. - A. Remove the cover and fill the reservoir with DOT 4 Brake Fluid. - B. Install and secure the cover; then slowly compress the brake lever several times. - C. Remove the protective cap, install one end of a clear hose onto one FRONT bleeder screw, and direct the other end into a container; then while holding slight pressure on the brake lever, open the bleeder screw and watch for air bubbles.
+If the brake is not firm, the system must be bled.
+To bleed the main brake system, use the following procedure. - A. Remove the cover and fill the reservoir with DOT 4 Brake Fluid; then install and secure the cover. - B. Slowly compress the brake lever several times. - C. Remove the protective cap, install one end of a clear hose onto one FRONT bleeder screw, and direct the other end into a container; then while holding slight pressure on the brake lever, open the bleeder screw and watch for air bubbles.
 Close the bleeder screw before releasing the brake lever.
 Repeat this procedure until no air bubbles are present.